-A south London care home is hosting a 10 week residency with artists from alt-cabaret collective Duckie.
-Waterside Care Home run by not-for-profit housing provider Anchor are hosting the “purveyors of progressive working class entertainment” as part of a two year project bringing cutting edge arts to care home audiences.
+Waterside Care Home run by not-for-profit housing provider Anchor hosted the 10 week residency with artists from alt-cabaret collective Duckie: “purveyors of progressive working class entertainment” as part of a two year project bringing cutting edge arts to care home audiences.

 Duckie, based at South London’s infamous Royal Vauxhall Tavern, are passionate about local heritage and the history of popular entertainment.
-Each week until 16 December, Duckie artists and performers will explore the halcyon days of local variety entertainment with Waterside residents and staff.
-Building each week around a theme – including show business, flowers, and the seaside – together residents and performers will create a series of Friday afternoon matinee balls and dementia friendly music hall shows, using performance, film, games, music, food and other creative arts activities.
+Each week Duckie artists and performers explored the halcyon days of local variety entertainment with Waterside residents and staff.
+Building each week around a theme – including show business, flowers, and the seaside – together residents and performers created a series of Friday afternoon matinee balls and dementia friendly music hall shows, using performance, film, games, music, food and other creative arts activities.

 The Palace of Varieties in Camberwell was demolished in 1956, but it was still fondly remembered by a number of the residents.
 Built in 1899, the Palace thrived as a music hall featuring shows by the likes of Dan Leno and Vesta Tilley, before becoming an early cinema, a repertory theatre and even hosting burlesque ‘girlie’ shows in the 1950s!

 Duckie are into making the arts accessible and relevant to people that often don’t access them, and we have a particular passion for working with glamorous golden girls, senior citizens and elegant elders, so this project was right up our street.

 We are loving having Duckie in residence.
 It’s so exciting seeing what our residents and artists come up with each week.
 This project is a valuable addition to our busy programme of fun and stimulating activities that promote the mental and physical well-being of our customers.